godaddy-wordpress/wc-plugins-snippets/CONTRIBUTING.md

 expected of anyone who participates in the project by reading the Contribution Guidelines and our [Code of Conduct][coc].

-**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack channel][slack].
-You can request an invite [here][invite].

-## Answering Questions

-One of the most important and immediate ways you can support this project is to answer questions on [Slack][slack] or [Github][issues].
-Whether you’re helping a newcomer understand a feature or troubleshooting an edge case with a seasoned developer, your knowledge and experience with a programming language can go a long way to help others.

 ## Reporting Bugs

 **Do not report potential security vulnerabilities here.
 Refer to